 *Quick Summary: The author, a former member of Ricky Hendrick’s late model race team, reflects on the team’s first victory.*

 Ten years ago today, May 23 1998, Ricky Hendrick won his first ever NASCAR Late Model Stock race at Concord Motorsport Park.
 This win was so big for all of us.
 With Ricky’s father Rick at home with Leukemia, it was certainly bittersweet.
-It was also special to Ricky because it was one of the few races where his grandmother Helen Myrick was there to watch us.
+It was also special to Ricky and I because it was one of the few races where our grandmother Helen Myrick was there to watch us.

 I was so fortunate to have been embraced by Ricky’s team when I was.
 I was a late addition to the team, having come back to HMS in January of 1998.
 After watching a race from the stands where Ricky’s dash caught fire, it made me feel like I needed to be involved more closely.
 Rick, Papa Joe, Frank Edwards, and the guys humored me for a while, but I eventually learned my job as a tire specialist and was able to contribute.
 I was still the least qualified on the team by far, so I did a lot more watching than working.
 I am thankful they put up with me, taught me what they did, and helped me to become a better team member as time went on.
 That group of guys will always hold a special place in my heart for the times we spent together.